ninochang/presentations/swag-2024-Q1-openday/slides.md

 ![original](background.png)

 # Outline
-- RTMP vs WebRTC vs SRT
+- RTMP vs WebRTC vs SRT :arrow_backward:
 - Deep dive into SRT
 - What protocol are we use, why ?
 - DEMO

 ---
 [.build-lists: false]